 It wasn’t the first-day jitters making me nervous, I was nervous because I was going back after a year to start again, for a new beginning.
 I have to admit that Thames and I, we share a weird connection.
 I remember I came here the very first time when I was in grade IX for an art competition.
 I didn’t even bother to register the latter half of the college’s name and all I knew was just ‘Thames’.
 As I walked out of those gates post the competition that day, I thought this chapter ends here.
 Life went on; I completed my SLC and soon completed my A-Levels.
 Post-A-Levels I was all set to leave abroad but without an equivalence certificate I couldn’t do so and this reason held me back.

-I did A Levels instead of +2 and because A Levels is a UK-based academic course, students in Nepal need to get an equivalence certificate from the Ministry of Education in Nepal proving that the qualification of a +2 graduate and an A Level graduate is equal or similar.
+I did A Levels instead of +2.
+Because A Levels is a UK-based academic course, students in Nepal need to get an equivalence certificate from the Ministry of Education in Nepal proving that the qualification of a +2 graduate and an A Level graduate is equal or similar.
 Now the minimum credit requirement in Nepal is of 3.5 credit score (where, Point 1 suggests a completed 2-year course and point .5 suggests a completed 1-year course).
-This information was not told to me or students from my class by the college where I studied in so, we only knew that we had to get 3.5 but were unaware of the ‘required criteria’ of that 3.5 credit score.
+This information was not told to me or students from my class by the college where I studied in so, we only knew that we had to get 3.5 but we were unaware of the ‘required criteria’ which was 1+1+1+.5 of that 3.5 credit score.
 Due to this miscommunication from the college’s side, I got a 3.5 credit which was ineligible because i had only two subjects with point 1 credit score (Sociology and Psychology) and three subjects with .5 credit score (English Language, Environment and General Paper).
-Hence, I did get 3.5 but was still ineligible.
+Hence, my 3.5 was still ineligible.

 Of course, I do blame the college but blaming it won’t bring my lost year back, will it?
-At the time, however, I was terrified of the thought of having to lose a year because people around me said, “Losing a year means either you’ve failed an exam or you got kicked out of school and so you will not get to study in a good institute and eventually you will witness your life falling apart and crumbling into nothingness.”
-However, that wasn’t what happened to me, i didn’t fail any exam nor did i get kicked out of school.
-It was and still is difficult to explain to people about my complicated situation and so sometimes i just don’t feel like explaining it to people at all.
-Honestly, now when i think about it, what happened to me was so unnecessary and stupid! the fact that neither the UK system nor the USA’s system had a problem with my version of the 3.5 credit count but it was Nepal’s underqualified under-performing educational system that didn’t accept my credit count.
+At the time, however, I was terrified of the thought of having to lose a year because people around me said, “Losing a year means either you’ve failed an exam or you got kicked out of school and so, you will not get to study in a good institute and eventually you will witness your life falling apart and crumbling into nothingness.”
+However, that wasn’t what had happened to me, i didn’t fail any exam nor did i get kicked out of school.
+It was and still is difficult to explain to people about my complicated situation.
+Honestly, the fact that neither the UK system nor the USA’s system had a problem with my version of the 3.5 credit count but it was Nepal’s educational system that didn’t accept my credit count was hilarious.
 I was stuck because without the equivalence certificate from Nepal I couldn’t get a student visa and despite having acceptance from foreign universities I still couldn’t go.
-Stupid, init?

 I had to lose a year and now I was officially a dropout.
 Two things I feared the most happened one after the other, it was 5 days before New Year.
 I remember as I left Thames that day, I took the wrong bus deliberately and just reflected on my life, the situation I was in, and had the thought ‘So…this new year is going to be the worst one… Can this get any worse?… God if you’ve got some more pain and misfortune in my account then just throw it at me now…I might as well go through it all at once.
 That day sitting on the window side in ‘Sajha Yatayat’ I saw people, roads, street animals, and buildings passing by.
 I felt so helpless and numb as if nothing mattered anymore.